intergral/grafana-deep-panel/README.md

 To trigger the workflow we need to push a version tag to github.
 This can be achieved with the following steps:

 1. Run `npm version <major|minor|patch>`
-2. Run `git push origin main --follow-tags`
+2. Run `git push origin master --follow-tags`

 ## Learn more